software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

-5.3 Enable WebGPU for worklets on UI Thread - that functionality comes from `react-native-webgpu-worklets`.
-And initialize WebGPU renderer.
+5.3 Enable WebGPU for worklets on the UI Thread - that functionality comes from `react-native-webgpu-worklets`.
+And initialize the WebGPU renderer.
 📁 `paint.ts`
 ```ts
 const ref = useCanvasEffect(async () => {